DiogoSa98/FluidSimJourney/src/following-velocity.md

 better method is to find the particles which over a single time step end up exactly at the grid cell’s centers as shown in Figure 6

+WRITE TODO

+finish this part with:

+- explain the idea behind lagrangian advection (explain why it's semi-lagrangian (only thinking about a particle based scheme not actually using particles))

+- explain why forward tracing is bad, possible solutions

+- explain backwards tracing

+- explain why bilinear interpolation is bad, possible solutions

+- create the p5 js visualization with option to toggle on off velocity field arrows and input velocity field equations

+evolving velocities:
+explain the core ideas
+explain each term mathematically and physical meaning explain how we can use the same routines here explain the project step all the way

+boundary conditions:
+fully explain the one used
+implement a wrap around boundary condition and show it as the "final p5.js sketch" with an option to switch between boundary conditions.

+review everything:
+dont write stuff you dont know, write density as "ro" not p in math

+read the 1999 paper Stable Fluids review everything in light of it and write another chapter with the main differences and takeaways

+write the missing chapters on the background: mostly numerical integration of ODEs (likely skip the stability analysis), likely poisson equation and stuff for project routine

+Proceed with the Fluid simulation for computer graphics book; dont study everything just find out the core improvements, write about and improve the 2D simulation

+after that start writing the 3d simulation in unity

+once its done make 3 cool feature inspired by returnal:

+1. show how you can write to the simulation shooting and the bullets affect the velocity field or air part of the simulation or whatever
+2. show how grass (instanced im guessing go rewatch ghost of tsushima / horizon method) can sway according to the velocity field
+3. voxelize/raymarch some smoke density and afterwards a blob thingy like they do in returnal
+4. show how shooting moves that smoke or blob thingy
+5. do the raymarch of a skeletal mesh and again show how its affected on the velocity field...

+continue reading the book see what other features would be cool to implement??